peadardefaoite/flights/README.md

 * Maven 3 - `mvn` binary path will need to be set on your `$PATH` environment variable.

 Optionally, there is a `mvnw` in the root of the repo.
 This can be used in place of your own Maven installation.
+Also, you can import the project into IntelliJ and compile/run tests via the IDE.

 All other dependencies will be downloaded during build, such as Spring Boot, Mockito, etc.

 ## Running